VinitChauhan/text2sql-generator/README.md

 # Troubleshooting local

-To fix this, please follow these steps in your terminal:
+To fix local compilation issues, please follow these steps in your terminal:

 Delete the broken virtual environment:
 ```bash